The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 While we were creating the post, POZ reports on PARTNER study finds, Which still supports HIV treatment as prevention (TasP).
 Richman expressed his concerns about the article and the alert tone of the follow-up study and the press release, which he felt should have been more auspicious.
 As we discussed the challenges of explaining and interpreting the results of the study on the risk of HIV transmission, both realized that it was an important conversation to share.

 Below is part of our exchange of e-mails, edited for clarity and length.

-Bruce, thank you for talking about the results of the PARTNER trial, which were presented at the International AIDS Conference XXI (AIDS 2016) held in Durban, South Africa.
-The study followed heterosexual and gay couples in which one person has HIV and the other no [Serodiscordant couples].
-The Commission did not find HIV transmissions between couples in whom the person with HIV had an undetectable viral load.
-Our story about the study was titled "PARTNER Findings, tentatively published, reinforce antiretroviral power to avoid transmission:
+Bruce, thank you for speaking about the results of the PARTNER trial, which were presented at the XNUMXst International AIDS Conference (AIDS 2016), held in Durban, South Africa.
+The study followed straight and gay couples where one person has HIV and the other does not [Serodiscordant couples].
+The Commission did not find HIV transmission among couples in whom the person with HIV had an undetectable viral load.
+Our story about the study was titled "PARTNER Findings, Provisional Published, Strengthen Antiretroviral Power to Avoid Transmission:

 "I agree we should have been more specific.
 Maybe something like "Study finds Zero HIV infections among serodivergent sexual partners where the carrier is undetectable."

 Thank you for being so open in responding.
 That really revised the words of our title.
 He highlights the importance of the findings.
 Going one step further, the study is specifically about the risk of unsafe sex, so it could be more effective to say, "Study finds Zero HIV infections in unprotected sex with undetected partners."